 The second problem that can occur when pipes freeze is that the pipe actually bursts.
-Once the actual water in the pipe freezes, the pressure is created between the closed faucet and the blockage that can build up to a point that causes the pipe to explode.
-If the pipe bursts outside, this could also create dangerous slippery conditions while the temperatures are below freezing.
+Once the actual water in the pipe freezes, the pressure that is created between the closed faucet and the blockage can build up to a point that causes the pipe to explode.
+If the pipe bursts outside, this could also create dangerous slippery conditions when the temperature is below freezing.

 Pipes That Are Vulnerable to Freezing

 There are some pipes that are more vulnerable to freezing than others:

 Pipes that are located in climates which rarely see cold temperatures may be particularly vulnerable to freezing.
 This is due to the lack of insulation around the pipes.
-Since these areas rarely see temperatures around 32 degrees Fahrenheit, water pipes are more likely to be located in areas of the property which are not properly insulated against the cold.
+Since these areas rarely see temperatures around 32 degrees Fahrenheit, water pipes are more likely to be located in areas of the property that are not properly insulated against the cold.

 Pipes that are located in attics or in basements may also have a greater tendency to freeze.
 These pipes may not receive the same amount of heat as the rest of the property.
 If these areas are not used as living space, they also may not be properly insulated.

 4 Signs of Frozen Pipes

-There are a few clues which can help you determine if you have frozen pipes on your property:
+There are a few clues that can help you determine if you have frozen pipes on your property.